RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    The Simple SMP Priority Scheduler is derived from the Simple Priority Scheduler but is capable of scheduling threads across multiple processors.
-    It is designed to provide the same task scheduling behaviour as the Deterministic Priority Scheduler while distributing threads across multiple processors.
-Being based upon the Simple Priority Scheduler, it also maintains a single sorted list of all ready threads.
-Thus blocking or unblocking a thread is not a constant time operation with this scheduler.

-    In addition, when allocating threads to processors, the algorithm is not constant time.
-This algorithm was not designed with efficiency as a primary design goal.
-Its primary design goal was to provide an SMP-aware scheduling algorithm that is simple to understand.

-    In a configuration with SMP enabled at configure time, it may be explicitly selected by defining ``CONFIGURE_SCHEDULER_SIMPLE_SMP``.
+    If defined, then the :ref:`Simple Priority SMP Scheduler
+    <SchedulerSMPPrioritySimple>` algorithm is made available to the
+    application.

 NOTES:
-    This scheduler is only available when RTEMS is configured with SMP support enabled.
+    This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

+    In case no explicit :ref:`clustered scheduler configuration
+    <ConfigurationSchedulersClustered>` is present, then it is used as the
+    scheduler for up to 32 processors.

 .. index:: CONFIGURE_SCHEDULER_USER